Coherent-state constellations and polar codes for thermal Gaussian channels: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have constructed three classes of codes for the Bosonic Gaussian channel, all based on concatenation of polar coding with suitable discretizations of the channel into a constellations of input coherent states.
-For transmitting classical information, this leads to explicit codes with efficiently-implementable encoders that achieve the channel capacity.
+We have constructed three classes of codes for the thermal noise channel, all based on concatenation of polar coding with suitable discretizations of the channel into a constellation of input coherent states.
+For transmitting classical information, this leads to explicit codes with efficiently implementable encoders that achieve the single letter channel capacity if restricted to Gaussian inputs.
 Moreover, the encoder need only prepare products of coherent states.
-An explicit decoder is known, the successive cancellation decoder of~\cite{wilde2013polar}, but it is not known how to implement it efficiently for non-commuting channel outputs.
 For transmitting classical information privately, our codes naively achieve the unoptimized wiretap rate $I(Z:B)-I(Z:E)$, but this could presumably be improved by preprocessing exactly as in the classical wiretap scenario.

-In fully quantum case, we have shown how to employ a one-way entanglement distillation scheme in order to send quantum information at a rate given by the Gaussian coherent information.
+In the fully quantum case, we have shown how to employ a one-way entanglement distillation scheme in order to send quantum information at a rate given by the Gaussian coherent information.
 Alice's operations are efficiently implementable in this scheme, but it is not clear how to efficiently generate the corresponding quantum codewords for use in a standard error-correction scenario.
 From a more technical perspective, this construction provides a rigorous proof taking the subtleties of the infinite-dimensional setting into account that the Gaussian coherent information is a lower bound on the quantum capacity of the thermal channel and equal to it for pure loss.

-An intriguing open question is whether polar coding techniques can be applied directly in the phase space representation of Gaussian channels, possibly yielding more tractable encoding and decoding operations.
+While our results thus provide explicit and efficiently implementable encodings, the question of how to construct efficient and experimentally realizable decoders is still wide open.
+Although an explicit decoder is known for classical information transmission, the successive cancellation decoder of~\cite{wilde_polar_2013}, it is not known how to implement it efficiently for non-commuting channel outputs.
+Moreover, recent results by Winter and co-workers even suggest that, while Gaussian encodings are sufficient to achieve the capacity, Gaussian decoders seem not to be sufficient~\cite{Winter_2017}.
+This again shows that much further work is needed to understand the limitations of data transmission through Gaussian quantum channels.